 One of the quickest ways to enjoy an instant smile makeover is with professional teeth whitening.
 It is one of the most popular procedures in cosmetic dentistry.
-Dr. Doray offers two whitening options so you can choose which best fits your needs and goals.
-We only use carefully selected professional tooth whitening brands that yield optimal results with minimal sensitivity to teeth and gums.
+Dr. Conover offers two whitening options so you can choose which best fits your needs and goals.
+We only use carefully selected professional tooth-whitening brands that yield optimal results with minimal sensitivity to teeth and gums.

 Our office offers custom-fit whitening trays to ensure even whitening and protection of your gums.